I know you’re just sitting there, agonizing over the style of your upcoming explainer video. Your brain keeps asking…

 Ok, ok, so that question may not torment you, but it’s still one that we get quite often.
-The truth is there is no easy answer (sorry!), but we’ve attempted to put the two styles head to head for the ultimate battle of Live Action vs. Animation, in the latest installment in our vlog series.
+The truth is there is no easy answer (sorry!), but we’ve attempted to put the two styles head to head for the ultimate battle of Live Action Explainer Video vs. Animated Explainer Video, in the latest installment in our vlog series.

 If you’re considering making an explainer video, the first question that might pop into your head is whether you should use…

 Live action or animation?!….
 Live action or animation?!…